How to delete large folders in Windows super fast

 - /F -- forces the deletion of read-only files.

 - /Q -- enables quiet mode.
-You are not ask if it is ok to delete files (if you don't use this, you are asked for any file in the folder, which can be time-consuming and therefore counter-productive).
+You are not asked if it is ok to delete files (if you don't use this, you are asked for any file in the folder, which can be time-consuming and therefore counter-productive).

 - /S -- runs the command on all files in any folder under the selected structure.